23rd February 2024

 Tutorial, Support for Students and 'Prep'

 Almost all teaching staff act as a personal tutor to groups of about 20 students who they also teach.
 As a personal tutor, the teacher’s prime role is to be a learning mentor, monitoring progress, intervening proactively to support improvement, helping individuals to develop positive study habits and achieve the right balance between paid employment and college work.
 Tutors are required to meet with their tutees not only as a group, but on a 1:1 basis as well.
 Tutors are tasked with tracking individual progress, identifying problems at an early stage and acting upon this information as appropriate.
 This may mean offering advice on a higher education application or career path, liaising with other subject staff or organising additional subject support.
-We have, in the last 3 years, developed an innovative approach whereby the focus of tutorial work is developed in a weekly 45 minute session called ‘Prep’.
+We have developed an innovative approach whereby the focus of tutorial work is developed in a weekly 45 minute session called ‘Prep’.
 In this session, as well as carrying out 1 to 1 conversations about progress, the tutor works with the group to develop a culture of independent study and mutual support.
 Parents are encouraged to be involved in the progress of their children and regular consultation events are held.

 Student Voice & Extra Curricular Activities

-A great place to work and a great place to learn
+great place to work and a great place to learn

 If you are an individual with a passion for education, a commitment to lifelong learning and a desire to make a difference to young people of all abilities and backgrounds, you will thrive here.
 We are highly committed to the development of our staff, providing annual opportunities to access management training programmes run by the Wessex Group and an extensive range of curriculum specific networks and exam board training.
 We also play a very active part in the local school and college network in Southampton which links our staff with colleagues in our local institutions and provides opportunity to get involved in outreach work with schools to support successful transition to college.